 Karashi Mentaiko (辛子明太子)

-The seasoned roe, Mentaiko can be eaten as it is, but one recommended way to enjoy Mantaiko is grilling it prior to eating.
-This is because lightly cooking the roe over an open flame brings out the flavor very well.
+The seasoned roe Mentaiko can be eaten as it is but one recommended way to enjoy it is lightly grilling it over an open flame before eating, which brings out the flavor very well.

-By the way, in Japan, Mentaiko is used as the main ingredient in a wide variety of foods, so last, let me introduce 5 popular Japanese foods using the roe Mentaiko.
+In Japan, Mentaiko is used as the main ingredient in a wide range of foods and dishes.
+So last, let me introduce 5 popular Japanese foods using the roe.

 Mentai Chazuke (明太茶漬け)